cortex-js/compute-engine/src/docs/reference-collections.md

 [&quot;**Rank**&quot;, _collection_]{.signature}

 Returns the number of dimensions of the collection, that is the number of its axes.

-A scalar (number) has rank 0, vector or list has rank 1, a matrix has rank 2, a tensor has rank 3, etc.
+A scalar (number) has rank 0, a vector or list has rank 1, a matrix has rank 2, a tensor has rank 3, etc.

 ```json example
 ["Rank", 5]